Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 • The stops on this bus are announced in English, Japanese, and Mandarin Chinese.

-*If you are not heading to Jeju City, Seogwipo City, or any of the Jeju Airport Limousine Bus #600 stops, there are also other public buses running at the airport.
+*If you are not heading to Jeju City, Seogwipo City, or any of the Jeju Airport Limousine Bus #600 stops, there are other public buses running at the airport.

 Screenshot of Naver Maps app ETA minutes Jeju Bus

-3. If you typed in the location in Naver Map in English, and no results comes up, look up the location on Google Maps.
+If you typed in the location in Naver Map in English, and no results comes up, look up the location on Google Maps.
 If you scroll down in the description info, it usually includes the name in Korean/hangul.
 Copy and paste the name into Naver Map.

-Using Google Maps in Jeju (for one main reason)
+Using Google Maps in Jeju

-1. While Google Maps can sometimes work, it’s generally not set up for South Korea.
+While Google Maps can sometimes work, it’s generally not set up for South Korea.

-3. The only bus Google Maps generally gets right is the #600 airport limousine bus.
+The only bus Google Maps generally gets right is the #600 airport limousine bus.

-4. Not all of the routes will show up on Google Maps.
+Plus, not all of the routes will show up on Google Maps.

-Jeju Bus Schedule and ETAs
+Figuring Out Jeju Bus Schedules and ETAs

 At most, I waited maybe 20 minutes, or just walked to another nearby bus route.